danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/engineering/base/engineering_docs.md

 * full file path from advisory file
 * git merge date for advisory file
-* relevant data fields from advisory file (file has to be parsed)
+* publication date of the advisory
 * package type to which the advisory relates

 The script that performs these steps is available [here](https://gitlab.com/gitlab-org/security-products/gemnasium-db/blob/master/stats/scripts/prepare_data.rb).